AaronHe7/chess/README.md

 <img src="images/readme/minimax-final.png" alt="Minimax demo" height="200">

 The final move that was returned happened to be the move I initially assumed was the best.
 Since my chess algorithm only uses a depth 2 minimax search, the algorithm occasionally does a illogical move.
 This problem can be solved by increasing the depth, but at the cost of time.
+If the depth was higher, the levels would alternate taking the maximum value and the minimum value of the board state, depending on which player is moving.

 <a name="what-can-it-do"></a>
 ### What it can do